wing-puah/ng_todo/README.md

 ---

-- default generate component / pages folder?
+- default generate component / pages folder? (could cd in to the folder to generate, but is there a config that could set the default folders?)
 - difference between module and component
 - what will happen if you don't use APP_INITIALIZER